smkv/fix-message/README.md

 ```

 ### Using a Custom Dictionary
 For proprietary FIX implementations or custom tags, you can provide a path to your own dictionary file.
 This is useful when working with non-standard FIX messages.
+The dictionary file should be in the QuickFixJ XML format.

 ```html
 <fix-message